docker/docs/docs/getting_started.md

 With Notary anyone can provide trust over arbitrary collections of data.
-Using [The Update Framework (TUF)](http://theupdateframework.com/) as the underlying security framework, it takes care of the operations necessary to create, manage and distribute the metadata necessary to ensure the integrity and freshness of your content.
+Using [The Update Framework (TUF)](http://theupdateframework.com/) as the underlying security framework, Notary takes care of the operations necessary to create, manage and distribute the metadata necessary to ensure the integrity and freshness of your content.